rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

 #### Step 11

-To check the log shipping status, right-click on the DR Server, HEAD3, instances and select **Reports->Standard reports—>Transactional Log Shipping Status**.
+To check the log shipping status, right-click on the DR server, HEAD3, instances, and select **Reports->Standard reports—>Transactional Log Shipping Status**.
 If the following screen appears, log shipping is healthy and working as expected.

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture10.png %})

-If an AG failover between PRIMEHEAD and HEAD2 occurs, log shipping is interrupted until you configure it considering AG specifications.
+If an AG fail over between PRIMEHEAD and HEAD2 occurs, log shipping is interrupted until you configure it considering AG specifications.

-Now you can configure log shipping from HEAD2 to HEAD3, which will not impact log shipping functionality even if there is a fail over in future between the AG replicas.
+Now you can configure log shipping from HEAD2 to HEAD3, which will not impact log shipping functionality even if there is a fail over in the future between the AG replicas.
 Log backup always happens on the same path or location, regardless of which replica is serving as the primary.

 You need to initiate a fail over between the replicas.
-Before initiating the failover, complete the following steps:
+Before initiating the fail over, complete the following steps:

 1. Execute an LS backup job on primary replica and disable the job.

 2. Execute an LS copy and restore job on secondary replica and then disable it.

-To do this, right-click on the AG and select the failover option as shown in the following image:
+To do this, right-click on the AG and select the fail over option as shown in the following image:

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture11.png %})

-You can also accomplish this by using the following T-SQL commands to manually trigger an AG failover:
+You can also accomplish this by using the following T-SQL commands to manually trigger an AG fail over:

     USE master;
     GO